teddycool/LegoRover/README.md

 Using LCM for sensordata
-Each sensortype has its own messagetype and publish this as fast as possible from a separate thread started in MainLcm Msg-channels are used for different type of values, ie US sensormessages is the same but channel is different for front and rear values
+Each sensortype has its own messagetype and publish this as fast as possible from a separate thread started in MainLoopLcm Msg-channels are used for different type of values, ie US sensormessages is the same but channel is different for front and rear values